stanac/LiteApiWeb/LiteApiWeb/Content/Docs/130_action_overloading.md

 In this case action with `int[] i` will be called, regardless if there is one or more values provided for `i`.
 This way it's easier for middleware to decide which of the methods to call.
 Similar behavior can be encountered with overloading methods with parameters `int`, `int?`, `int[]` and `int?[]`.
 In order to decide which method to use, LiteApi will choose the method that can handle most of the edge cases.
-Here is the priority where top choice has the most priority:
+Here is the priority list where top item has the most priority:

 - `int?[]`
 - `int?`